Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization: Supplementary Experimental Settings

 \subsection{Design Statistics}

-We provide the original (pre-optimization) design statistics used in \Cref{tab:asap7-stats-original}.
-In can be easily seen that the designs are suffering from severe timing violation.
-The worst slack usually have the same magnitude the clock frequency.
+We provide the original (pre-optimization) design statistics used in \Cref{tab:asap7-power-breakdown-original}.
+The designs suffer from severe timing violations before ECO.
+The worst slack usually has the same order of magnitude as the clock period.

 We further provide detailed breakdown on power components in the dataset.
-The power consumptions can be mainly attributed to clock power (Clock), power on registers (Reg), and power on combinational gates (Comb).
-The clock power group does not involve leakage power since the original ICCAD'24 dataset~\cite{PD-ICCAD24-Wu} does not contains clock tree.
-Hence, the power consumption on clock is several magnitudes larger than the power consumption on registers and combinational gates.
+The power consumption can be mainly attributed to clock power (Clock), power on registers (Reg), and power on combinational gates (Comb).
+The clock power group does not include leakage power because the original ICCAD'24 dataset~\cite{PD-ICCAD24-Wu} does not contain a clock tree.
+Hence, clock power can be several orders of magnitude larger than register and combinational-gate power.